Last updated May 23, 2023

 Who should get tested for mpox?

-Public health experts recommend mpox testing for people who have a new rash, lesions, or sores with pus and could have had close contact with someone who was infected.
+Public health experts recommend mpox testing for people who have a new rash, lesions, or sores with pus and could have had close contact with someone who had mpox.
+People without a rash, lesions, or bumps cannot be tested.

 How do health care providers test for mpox?

-The test for mpox involves swabbing a skin lesion.
+The test for mpox involves swabbing a skin lesion, bumps, or rash.
 Providers send the swab into a lab for testing to detect viruses in the orthopoxvirus genus.

 How long does it take to get results from mpox testing?